 Introduction

-The global incidence of diabetes was estimated at 422 million in 2014 and its prevalence among the adult population increased from 4.7 % in the year 1980 to 8.5 % in 2014 [1].
+The global incidence of diabetes was estimated at 422 million in 2014 and its prevalence among the adult population increased from 4.7 % in the 1980 to 8.5 % in 2014 [1].
 In 2015 alone, an estimated 1.6 million deaths worldwide were attributed to diabetes.
 In addition to the high mortality rate, an individual with diabetes is at a greater risk of developing cardiovascular diseases, visual impairment and limb amputations, as compared to a non-diabetic individual.
 Due to the substantial socio-economic burdens that are associated with diabetes, its early detection, prevention, and management has become a worldwide top-level health concern.
 There is experimental evidence that the development of diabetes can be delayed or even prevented provided an individual undertakes a lifestyle change that includes diet management, adopting exercise, and adhering to a pharmacological treatment [2].
 The early identification of high risk individuals of diabetes is therefore, essential for targeted prevention strategies [3].

-The number of clinical studies aimed at diagnosing diabetes have been growing in number in the last two decades.
-However, studies that predict the persons who are at risk of developing diabetes are limited.
-This subject has lately seen an increased amount of research interest [4] and the clinical significance of such predictions largely depend on the type and quality of data collected.
-There are studies that assign a probability to the future risk of diabetes using sociodemographic characteristics such as age, ethnicity, body mass index (BMI) and genealogical information collected through population [5, 6].
-Due to the unreliable data collection, such techniques can be misleading.
-The collection of specimens such as blood on the other hand, provides more reliable data and is a first step towards the disease prognosis with a deeper clinical insight [\cite{HELIOVAARA1993181}].
-In regard to diabetes, the oral glucose tolerance test (OGTT) not only is used to diagnose it, but provides a critical understanding of its future evolution through the glucose tolerance and insulin resistance that are widely regarded as the major factors of the development of T2DM.
-In an OGTT, the blood glucose and insulin levels are measured at regular intervals in a 2-hr period after orally administering a standard dose of glucose [\cite stumvoll_use_2000}].
-A precursory stage commonly referred to as prediabetes exists before overt T2DM, and is described by an impaired glucose tolerance (IGT).
+Even though, the number of clinical studies aimed at diagnosing diabetes have been growing in the last two decades, studies predicting risk of developing diabetes are limited.
+Nevertheless, this subject has lately received an increased amount of research interest [4].
+However, the clinical significance of such predictions largely depend on the type and quality of data collected.
+There are studies that assign a probability to the future risk of diabetes using sociodemographic characteristics such as age, ethnicity, body mass index (BMI), and genealogical information collected through population studies [5, 6].
+Due to a non-quantitative character of the sociodemographic data, the predictions techniques may produce misleading results.
+The collection of blood samples, on the other hand, provides more reliable data and is a first step towards the disease prognosis with a deeper clinical insight [\cite{HELIOVAARA1993181}].
+Oral glucose tolerance test (OGTT) is used to diagnose type 2 diabetes mellitus (T2DM) [REF] and to provide a critical understanding of its future development [REF].
+In OGTT, the blood glucose and insulin concentrations are measured at regular intervals in a 2hour period after orally administering a standard dose of glucose [\cite stumvoll_use_2000}].
+The glucose tolerance and insulin resistance are two parameters deduced from OGTT that are widely regarded as the major factors in the development of T2DM.

+A precursory stage of diabetes, commonly referred to as prediabetes, exists before overt T2DM, and is often described by an impaired glucose tolerance (IGT).
 According to the World Health Organization diagnostic criteria, the IGT is defined as fasting blood glucose level of >126 mg/dL and a 2-hour blood glucose level in the range of 140-200 mg/dL, measured during the OGTT [\cite{organization_definition_2006}].
 Although prediabetes is considered as an intermediate stage in the natural progression of T2DM [\cite{defronzo2011assessment}], it has been reported that only 50 % of the subjects diagnosed with IGT developed diabetes within 10 years [7, 8].
-Moreover, long-term population studies have also shown that around 50 % of the diabetic patients did not exhibit IGT at any time prior to the diagnosis [9], which suggests that the fasting and 2-hour blood glucose levels used in and of themselves cannot accurately determine the future development of T2DM.
+Moreover, long-term population studies have also shown that around 50 % of the diabetic patients did not exhibit IGT at any time prior to the diagnosis [9].
+This suggests that the fasting and 2-hour blood glucose levels cannot accurately predict the future development of T2DM.